MohamedSelimMaazouz993/studentmangementsystem/README.md

 # studentmangementsystem
-just add the database "webdamn_demos" and sql file into phpmyadmin and it will works perfectly credit to webdamn
+just add the database "webdamn_demos" and sql file into phpmyadmin and it will works perfectly  :D also its an edit of webdamn